sogaiu/ts-clojure/doc/prepare-source-samples.md

 this repository, but a new one (which may end up with different content) can be generated via a Babashka task.

-The Babashka task fetches `data/feed.clj` from Clojars and creates a list of URLs of "latest release" jars and saves this in the aforementioned `data/clojars-jar-list.txt`.
+The Babashka task arranges for `data/feed.clj` from Clojars and creates a list of URLs of "latest release" jars and saves this in the aforementioned `data/clojars-jar-list.txt`.

 Using a new list is not recommended unless you're willing to comb